beckn/PULSE-Specification/docs/implementation-guide/1_DRoP.md

 }
 ```

-The on_search comes from all the providers, The providers have to be mapped to the provider schema.
+The on_search comes from all the ODR service provider platforms (BPPs), The providers in each of the BPPs have to be mapped to the provider schema.
 The `on_search` would look like this.

 ```json
 {